 SAMCO Capital Markets, Inc. is employed as Financial Advisor to the District to assist in the issuance of the Bonds.
 In this capacity, the Financial Advisor has compiled certain data relating to the Bonds that is contained in this Official Statement.
 The Financial Advisor has not independently verified any of the data contained herein or conducted a detailed investigation of the affairs of the District to determine the accuracy or completeness of this Official Statement.
-Because of their limited participation, the Financial Advisor assumes no responsibility for the accuracy or completeness of any of the information contained herein.
-The fee of the Financial Advisor for services with respect to the Bonds is contingent upon the issuance and sale of the Bonds.
+Because of their limited participation, the Financial Advisor for services with respect to the Bonds is contingent upon the issuance and sale of the Bonds.
 In the normal course of business, the Financial Advisor may from time to time sell investment securities to the District for the investment of bond proceeds or other funds of the District upon the request of the District.

 The Financial Advisor has provided the following sentence for inclusion in this Official Statement.
-The Financial Advisor has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the District and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisor does not quarantee the accuracy or completeness of such information.
+The Financial Advisor has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the District and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisor does not guarantee the accuracy or completeness of such information.